zamo752/THT/README.md

 ## Instructions

 - Please attempt every section.
-- Please select exactly two options for each of Section A and Section C.
+- Please select one option for each of Section A and Section C.
 - The languages for the options you pick or use for Section A and C should be different.
+- For section D, please complete 2 of the 3 options.
 - Please submit a link to a single publicly accessible GitHub repository that contains your solutions with a folder for each section.
 - Please validate user input and handle all errors gracefully.
 - No runtime errors or exceptions should be encountered while running your solutions.